Board to Consider $8.6 Billion Budget for 2023-24

 Fire Chief Bill Weiser is seeking $537 million in appropriations, but the EO is recommending $457.3 million.
 The current year budget is $443.4 million.

-Weiser said that greater expenses for personnel and an increase in demand for services have driven expenditures higher.
+Weiser said that greater expenses for personnel and an increase in demand for services have driven costs higher.

 The proposed 2023-24 budget projects revenue growth almost across the board, including a $46 million increase in property tax receipts.